Engineered Floor & Roof Joists

 Posi Metal Open Web floor joists are available in a wide range of sizes to suit almost any project.
 Actual dimensions are dependent on loads, spans and specified centres.
 Our joist system provides long clear spans which give greater design flexibility in locating load bearing walls and partitions.
 This allows the designer freedom to choose a variety of internal room layouts within the external shell as well roof design where the joists can also be used in residential, commercial and industrial applications.

 Open Web Joists are parallel chord trusses made from strength graded timber joined together with either timber or metal webs.
 The resulting joist combines the lightness of timber with the structural qualities of the metal webs or plates.
-They are ideally suited to modern methods of construction and although primarily developed for flooring, they can be used for a variety of other structural uses.
-In addition, because the joists are factory made, consistent quality can be assured.
+They are ideally suited to modern methods of construction and provide easy access for the installation and maintenance of services in the floor zone, which becomes extremely convenient with the increasing use of MVHR (Mechanical Ventilation Heat Recovery) systems.